-Noteworthy strengths of this study include high internal and external validity, multiple indicators to assess the main outcomes, and little missing data.
+Noteworthy strengths of this study include high internal and external validity, multiple indicators to assess the main outcomes, and few missing data.
 With regard to internal validity, the randomization resulted in baseline equivalency, and attrition across conditions was also equal.
 Thus, all plausible threats to internal validity were controlled.
 External validity is solid because the intervention was successfully implemented in multiple preschool programs.
 The main effects were consistent across several indicators of prosocial behavior and problem behavior.
-Across both domains, effect sizes for four of the seven measures were in the medium to large range, and results for all seven were statistically significant.
-Finally, missing data was minimal, with 150 of 160 parents completing baseline and post-test packets.
-The reader should note limitations include a lack of observational data, direct measure of pre-academic behaviors (e.g., early literacy skills) and maintenance within the school year or following year in Kindergarten.
+Across both domains, ESs for four of the seven measures were in the mediumto-large range, and results for all seven were statistically significant.
+Finally, missing data were minimal, with 150 of 160 parents completing baseline and posttest packets.
+The reader should note limitations include a lack of observational data, direct measure of preacademic behaviors (e.g., early literacy skills), and maintenance within the school year or following year in kindergarten.

-The magnitude of effects for pro-social behaviors were slightly higher than were those for problem behavior, and teacher-reported effects were greater than parent-reported effects.
-This is consistent with Comer et al.'s (2013) meta-analysis of RCTs on psychosocial interventions for young children, which demonstrated a large mean effect size (i.e., .8).
-Results are also relatively similar to those produced by Feil, et al. (2014), where effect sizes in favor of First Step ranged from approximately 0.7 to 0.9 on teacher measures of behavior or social adaptation, and 0.3 to 0.4 on corresponding parent measures.
+The magnitude of effects for prosocial behaviors was slightly higher than were those for problem behavior, and teacher-reported effects were greater than parent-reported effects.
+This is consistent with Comer et al.'s (2013) meta-analysis of RCTs on psychosocial interventions for young children, which demonstrated a large mean ES (i.e., 0.8).
+Results are also relatively similar to those produced by Feil et al. (2014), where ESs in favor of First Step ranged from approximately 0.7 to 0.9 on teacher measures of behavior or social adaptation and 0.3 to 0.4 on corresponding parent measures.

 With regard to process data, coaches and teachers reported having strong alliances with the other, and satisfaction was high across items and raters.
-Also similar to previous First Step RCTs (See Sumi et al., 2012; Walker et al., 1998; Walker et al., 2009) overall adherence to core components and quality of implementation scores were high, with implementation quality being lower during the teacher phase than the coach phase.
+Also similar to previous First Step RCTs (see Sumi et al., 2012; Walker et al., 1998, 2009), overall adherence to core components and quality of implementation scores were high, with implementation quality being lower during the teacher phase than during the coach phase.

 As the first RCT since the First Step program was revised in 2014-2015, this study adds to its accumulated literature base by providing empirical support that the revised program, which unified the preschool and elementary versions and streamlined components to improve usability and satisfaction, retains its effectiveness in the preschool population (Feil et al., 2014; Walker et al., 2014).
-The effect sizes from this study are particularly interesting in light of the program revisions for several reasons.
-First, it demonstrates, at least with the regard to its application with preschoolers, that standardizing the early elementary and preschool components into a unified program was successful.
-Second, the addition of the "super student skills" was considered a substantial content addition to the program and this shift in content focus did not seem to reduce effect sizes in comparison to previous studies.
-Third, the effect sizes from parent-reported measures remained in the small effect-size range indicating the reduced dosage of the intervention with parents may not have had noticeable effects.
+The ESs from this study are particularly interesting in light of the program revisions for several reasons.
+First, they demonstrate, at least with the regard to its application with preschoolers, that standardizing the early elementary and preschool components into a unified program was successful.
+Second, the addition of the Super Student Skills was considered a substantial content addition to the program, and this shift in content focus did not seem to reduce ESs in comparison to previous studies.
+Third, the ESs from parentreported measures remained in the small ES range, indicating the reduced dosage of the intervention with parents may not have had noticeable effects.

 Although this study has shown some robust results, there are three important issues that remain unaddressed.
 First, the lack of direct observational and academic performance measures would provide more convincing evidence of FSN's overall efficacy.
-Second, although the prepost design of this study demonstrated short term benefits, their sustained effects later in the preschool year as well as into kindergarten would be a much better test of the program.
-Third, a cost-effectiveness analysis of the program has been needed to assist potential adopters, and to this end, a cost-analysis was recently completed (Frey et al., 2019).
+Second, although the pre-/posttest design of this study demonstrated short-term benefits, their sustained effects later in the preschool year as well as into kindergarten would be a much better test of the program.
+Third, a cost-effectiveness analysis of the program has been needed to assist potential adopters, and to this end, a cost analysis was recently completed (Frey et al., 2019).